Isn't it weird that when you go to a psychiatrist for depression, they don't even run any blood tests?

 And this was supported by follow-up studies (62-63).

 Other researchers have found that celiac disease patients are more likely to be diagnosed with depression, but their depressive symptoms improve after following a gluten-free diet (64-65).

 Yet many doctors never do.

-Luckily, you can order your own blood test to check to see if you celiac disease, called the Celiac Disease Test Panel.
+Luckily, you can order your own blood test to check to see if you celiac disease.

 Even if you don’t have celiac disease, I highly recommend cutting out all gluten-containing grains from your diet for 30 days and see how you feel.